For your safety

 The Masca Gorge trail itinerary is not a walk, it involves a degree of difficulty and can be challenging.
 CHARACTERISTICS of the Masca Gorge Trail:

-Difficulty level: Average with rocky ground, numerous ramps and steps and some slippery stretches.
+Difficulty level: High with rocky ground, numerous ramps and steps and some slippery stretches.

 Distance: 5 kilometres.

 Estimated duration: 3 hours to descend, at least 4 hours to ascend.
 Approximately 7 hours in total.

 Elevation: The trail departs from an altitude of 750 m (Masca hamlet) in the descending direction and heads down to sea level with small intermediate climbs.
 The ascent is steep and has a high difficulty level.